artilleryio/artillery/packages/artillery-engine-playwright/README.md

 Ever wished you could run load tests with *real browsers*?
 Well, now you can.
 This engine lets you combine Playwright with Artillery to be able to launch a whole lot of browsers to do full browser load testing.

+**Note**: this is an early preview release which does not support everything yet.

 ## Use cases ✨

 - Re-use existing Playwright scripts for load testing
 - Use [`playwright codegen`](https://playwright.dev/docs/cli/#generate-code) to create scripts for load testing *ridicuolously quickly*
 - Use your own AWS account to launch thousands of browsers, with **zero** infrastructure setup needed with [Artillery Pro](https://artillery.io/pro)